Blumenthal Performing Arts

 “It was (an) eye opener … just to see other African American females tapping and that they went pretty far with it,” said Janiya Gault, an Olympic High School senior at the time.

-Inspiration can also happen when young people attend live performances.
 Last spring more than 4,100 local students and teachers participated in Blumenthal’s School Shows program.
 These daytime events are available at a reduced-price for K-12 schools throughout the region.

 “Blumenthal offers an amazing opportunity for our school-aged students to attend cultural experiences they may not have access to outside of school,” says English teacher Jacquie Tinsley, who brought a group from Cabarrus-Kannapolis Early College High School in February 2022 to see Black Violin, a grammy-nominated duo that combines classical and hip-hop music.
 “There can be no value placed on bringing these opportunities to our students!”